Malpractice Insurance for Gastroenterologists

 • High-risk states (NY, FL, DC): $30,000–$55,000

-• Procedure mix: High ERCP/EST or heavy procedural volume raises premiums by 20–50%.
+• Procedure mix: High ERCP/EST or heavy procedural volume can raise premiums by 20–50%.

 • Location: Litigation-heavy regions (e.g., NYC, Miami, DC) cost significantly more.